**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 • AI music generation: Another big take-off niche in AI, audio of any genre, style, or design can be created with a few text prompts, all with little editing required.

-What are the benefits of video content?
+What are the impacts of video content?

 Source: Image by Freepik